-Usually when you throw something — a ball, a Frisbee, or the yucky part of your dinner — it flies away from you and falls to the ground.
-But a boomerang turns around and flies back at you!
+If you throw a boomerang, it turns around and flies back at you!
 Why?
-It’s a curved stick with 2 slightly-different shaped sides.
-So the wind passes under one “wing” at a different speed from the other wing.
-This makes the boomerang fly on a tilt, which sends it in a big loop that (usually) comes back to you.
+A boomerang is a curved stick with 2 slightly-different shaped sides.
+The wind passes under one “wing” at a different speed from the other wing, which makes it fly on a tilt that sends it in a big loop that (usually) comes back to you.
 The farthest-flying boomerang sailed 780 feet from the thrower — more than 1/10 of a mile!
-That saved his dog a long walk to fetch it.

 Wee ones: Boomerangs are curved, not straight.
 Find 2 straight lines in your room, and 2 curved lines.